On-route place guide

 Time-to-spend guidance

 Most travelers should not try to split time evenly across the western New York pass.
-Fredonia works best when its role stays clear inside the first bounded cluster.
+Fredonia works best when its role stays clear inside the first compact stretch.

 What it pairs with